How To Submit Music For TV & Film

 Start small.
 Sure, you can go ahead and try to get an internship with Hans Zimmer, I’d never discourage you from trying!
 But be prepared for a lot of rejection.
 By starting small, you’re giving yourself a chance to experiment and make mistakes without big consequences.

 Slow and steady beats fast and erratic pretty much every time.
 If you’re going to build long-lasting relationships in the industry, you need to show that you’re reliable.
 Music supervisors, filmmakers, they need to be able to count on you and trust you’ll deliver.
 Slow and steady ensures you don’t burn out.

-What's the best option if your just starting out?
+What's the best option if you're just starting out?

 When first getting started with music licensing, a combination of options 2 and 3 is ideal.

-I’ll explain why in a minute but first, let me tell you why I wouldn’t focus on option 1 and signing a publishing deal right from the start.
+I’ll explain why in a minute but first, let me tell you why I wouldn’t focus on option 1 and sign a publishing deal right from the start.

-First of all, you’d need as much time researching publishers as you’d need research music libraries, might as well stay in control of your catalogue then!
+First of all, you’d need as much time researching publishers as you’d need researching music libraries, might as well stay in control of your catalogue then!